 - Apply the JAS seal to the products that your importer has requested.

-- Use the Report of Attached JAS Seals to document how many seals were attached for each shipment.
-Send this document to CCOF with your TM-11 request.
+- Use the Report of Attached JAS Seals to document how many seals were used for each shipment.
+Send this document to CCOF with your Japan TM-11 export certificate request.

-- Send your shipment to your importer along with a TM-11 document for export to Japan and the report of attached JAS seals.
+- Send the CCOF-issued Japan TM-11 export certificate and the report of attached JAS seals with each shipment.
 CCOF will keep copies of these documents for your recordkeeping requirement.